Tasks#

 Task Creation#

-A Task is created when you submit a simulation via the API by invoking the run method on a simulator object.
-Each call to this method, even with identical arguments, generates a unique Task, leading to separate executions of the same simulation.
+A Task is automatically created whenever you submit a simulation to the API by calling the run method on a simulator object.
+Each call to this method generates a unique Task, even if the arguments remain identical.
+This ensures separate executions for each submission of the same simulation.

 Here’s an example of how to create a Task by submitting a SpliSHSPlasH simulation to the API: